Shimba

 in the reserve and both are in an excellent setting.

-The Public Campsite offers a forested camping area
+The Public Campsite offers a forested camping area with

-forests.
 There is no water on site.
-A pit latrine

 Shimba Rainforest